Guides March 7, 2026

 Leveraging Google Search Console and Analytics

-Google Search Console and Google Analytics are indispensable tools for monitoring and refining your SEO efforts.
-They provide valuable data-driven insights into your website’s performance, allowing you to make informed decisions and optimize your strategies for better results.
-While plugins can simplify the integration of these tools, you can effectively leverage them manually.
+Google Search Console and Google Analytics are indispensable for monitoring and refining SEO.
+They provide data-driven insights into website performance.
+This allows informed decisions and optimized strategies.
+While plugins can simplify integration, manual usage is effective.

 Setting Up Google Search Console

-1. Create a Google Account: If you don’t already have one, create a Google account.
+1. Create a Google Account: Create a Google account, if you don’t have one.

-3. Add Your Website: Click “Add property” and choose your property type.
-You can choose between a “Domain” property (which covers all subdomains and protocols) or a “URL prefix” property (which covers only the exact URL you enter).
+3. Add Your Website: Click “Add property” and choose a property type.
+Choose between “Domain” (all subdomains and protocols) or “URL prefix” (exact URL).

-• HTML File Upload: Download the HTML verification file provided by Google and upload it to the root directory of your website.
+• HTML File Upload: Download the provided HTML file and upload it to the website’s root directory.

-• HTML Tag: Add a meta tag to the <head> section of your website’s homepage.
-You’ll need to edit your theme’s header.php file or use a code snippet plugin.
+• HTML Tag: Add a meta tag to the <head> section of the homepage.
+Edit the theme’s header.php file or use a code snippet plugin.

-• Domain Name Provider: Add a TXT record to your domain’s DNS settings.
+• Domain Name Provider: Add a TXT record to the domain’s DNS settings.

-5. Submit Your Sitemap: Once your website is verified, submit your XML sitemap to Google Search Console.
-This helps Google discover and crawl all the pages on your website.
-Navigate to “Sitemaps” and enter the URL of your sitemap file (e.g., sitemap.xml).
+5. Submit Your Sitemap: After verification, submit the XML sitemap.
+This helps Google discover and crawl all pages.
+Navigate to “Sitemaps” and enter the sitemap URL (e.g., sitemap.xml).

 Setting Up Google Analytics

-Google Analytics provides detailed data about your website traffic, user behavior, and conversions.
-Setting it up involves adding a tracking code to your website.
+Google Analytics provides detailed data about website traffic, user behavior, and conversions.
+Setup involves adding a tracking code.

-1. Create a Google Account: If you don’t already have one, create a Google account.
+1. Create a Google Account: Create a Google account, if you don’t have one.

-3. Create a Property: Sign up and create a new property for your website.
+3. Create a Property: Sign up and create a new property for the website.

-4. Get Your Tracking Code: Follow the instructions to get your unique tracking code (a JavaScript snippet).
+4. Get Your Tracking Code: Follow instructions to get a unique JavaScript snippet.

-5. Add the Tracking Code to Your Website: You need to add this code to every page of your website.
-You can do this by:
+5. Add the Tracking Code to Your Website: Add the code to every page:

-• Using a Code Snippet Plugin: Use a code snippet plugin to add the tracking code without directly modifying theme files.
+• Using a Code Snippet Plugin: Use a plugin to add the code without modifying theme files.

-Important: Always back up your theme files before making any changes.
-Incorrect modifications can break your website.
+Important: Always back up theme files before changes.
+Incorrect modifications can break the website.

 Tracking Keyword Rankings Manually